Tyne–Wear derby

-The Tyne–Wear derby, also known as the Wear–Tyne derby, The North East Vs The Middle East or the North East derby, is a local derby between the association football clubs Sunderland and Newcastle United.
-The derby is an inter-city rivalry in North East England with the two cities of Sunderland and Newcastle upon Tyne just 12 mi apart.
+The Tyne–Wear derby, also known as the Wear–Tyne derby or the North East derby, is a local derby between the association football clubs Sunderland and Newcastle United.
+The derby is an inter-city rivalry in North East England with the two cities of Sunderland and Newcastle upon Tyne almost contiguous.
+The two stadiums are just 10 mi apart.
 Sunderland play their home matches at the Stadium of Light whilst Newcastle play their home matches at St. James’ Park.
 The first meeting of the two sides took place in 1883, with the first competitive fixture being an FA Cup tie in 1888 which Sunderland won 2–0 over Newcastle East End.

-The statistical balance between the sides is very even: to date, having played 157 times in their history (excluding friendlies) with Newcastle just edging out Sunderland by a win, 54 to 53 wins respectively whilst sharing 50 draws; (see summary of results for breakdown).
-Sunderland have won six top-flight titles against four for Newcastle.
+The statistical balance between the sides is even: to date, having played 159 times in their history (excluding friendlies), Sunderland lead by 55 wins to Newcastle's 54 and 50 draws; (see summary of results for breakdown).

 History

 Rivalry beyond football

 The history of the Tyne–Wear derby is a modern-day extension of a rivalry between Sunderland and Newcastle that dates back to the English Civil War when protestations over advantages that merchants in Royalist Newcastle had over their Wearside counterparts led to Sunderland becoming a Parliamentarian stronghold.

 Sunderland and Newcastle again found themselves on opposite sides during the Jacobite risings, with Newcastle in support of the Hanoverians with the German King George, and Sunderland siding with the Scottish Stuarts.